DanHUMassMed/RNA-Seq-Nextflow/README.md

-# RNA-Seq Analysis for Alex Byrne Lab
+# RNA-Seq Analysis

 ## Introduction

 This repository utilizes Nextflow to create a reproducable bioinformatics pipeline for RNA sequencing analysis using STAR, RSEM and/or Salmon with gene counts and extensive quality control.

-The pipeline takes FASTQ files as input, performs quality control (QC), trimming, and alignment, and produces a gene expression matrix, extensive QC reports, and gene set enrichment data.
+The pipeline takes FASTQ files as input, performs initial MD5 checks, quality control (QC) checks, trimming, and alignment, and produces a gene expression matrix, QC reports, and gene set enrichment data.

 ## Pipeline Process

 * 1a.
 Get FASTQ data from Dropbox and move it to the HPC (`get_dropbox_data-<PI_NAME>.nf`)
 * 1b.
-Check the MD5 Checksum values of the transferred data
+Check the MD5 Checksum values of the transferred data (`check_md5.py`)
 * 2a.
-Update Wormbase Version Number (e.g.,WS289) wormbase_download.sh, create_star_rsem_index.nf, create_salmon_index.nf
+Update Wormbase GeneIDs based on Version Number (e.g.,WS289) (`utility/wormbase_download.sh`, `create_star_rsem_index.nf`, `create_salmon_index.nf`)
 * 2b.
-Get genome data from Wormbase for alignment (`utility/wormbase_download.sh`)
+Get genome/transcript data from Wormbase for alignment (`utility/wormbase_download.sh`)
 * 3a.
 Create STAR and rsem indexes (`create_star_rsem_index.nf`)
 * 3b.
 Create Salmon index file (`create_salmon_index.nf`)
      * NOTE Salmon process is currently used for testing and validation only